Limit varieties of monoids satisfying a certain identity: Introduction

-Since the monoid $P_2^1$ satisfies the identity~\eqref{xsxt=xsxtx}, our classification of limit subvarieties of $\mathbf P$ provides a solution of Problem~\ref{Prob: the monoid P_2^1}.
-It turns out, the variety $\mathbf P_2^1$ is HFB (see Corollary~\ref{C: P_2^1}).
-Therefore, by combined with previous results, every monoid of order five or less generates a variety that is HFB and so contains at most countably many subvarieties (see Corollary~\ref{C: five or less}).
-It is worth mentioning that, in~\cite[Question~4.1]{Edmunds-Lee-Lee-10}, Edmunds et al. posed the question how many subvarieties the semigroup variety generated by the semigroup $P_2^1$ has, and the answer to this question is still unknown.
+The monoid $P_2^1$ satisfies the identity $xsxt \approx xsxtx$ and so $\mathbf P_2^1$ is a subvariety of~$\mathbf P$.
+It follows from our classification of limit subvarieties of $\mathbf P$ that $\mathbf P_2^1$ is {\HFB} (Proposition~\ref{P: P_2^1}).
+Consequently, the variety generated by any monoid of order five or less is {\HFB} and so contains at most countably many subvarieties.

+\begin{remark} It is relevant to note that $P_2^1$ was originally investigated as a semigroup by Lee, who first questioned if it generates a {\HFB} variety of semigroups; see Edmunds et al. \cite[Question~4.2]{Edmunds-Lee-Lee-10} and Lee \cite[Problem~1.4]{Lee-13}.
+The answer to this question, however, remains elusive. \end{remark}

-The article consists of six sections.
-Section~\ref{sec: prelim} contains definitions, notation, certain known results and their simple corollaries.
-In Section~\ref{sec: properties of P} we collect some statements on the variety $\mathbf P$ and several of its subvarieties.
-Section~\ref{sec: critical pairs} contains several statements, which one can call the ``technical core" of the whole proof of our main results.
-In Section~\ref{sec: limit varieties} we classify all limit subvarieties of $\mathbf P$.
-Finally, Section~\ref{sec: the monoid P_2^1} is devoted to the variety $\mathbf P_2^1$.
+This article consists of six sections.
+Background information and some basic results are first given in Section~\ref{sec: prelim}.
+Then several important results on the variety $\mathbf P$ and its subvarieties are established in Section~\ref{sec: properties of P}.
+Results that are crucial to the proof of the main results are established in Section~\ref{sec: critical pairs}.
+Limit subvarieties of $\mathbf P$ are then classified in Section~\ref{sec: limit varieties}, while results concerning subvarieties of $\mathbf P_2^1$ are established in Section~\ref{sec: the monoid P_2^1}.

+Many identities will be introduced and used throughout this article.
+For the reader's convenience, these identities are collected in the appendix for quick referencing.